ustb-ai3d/aliyun-ddns-client/README.md

 4. Enable the features you want to use.
 5. Make sure "ddns.conf" can be readable for the user who setup cron job

-NOTICE:
-Only domain records both defined in local config file and Aliyun server will be updated

 ### FAQ